alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 ---------------
 Acquired by EBSCO at the start of 2014 [@harris2014acq], Plum Analytics was founded in 2012 and developed its product with the University of Pittsburgh as a partner.
 Plum X, its main product, aims to illustrate a more comprehensive picture of research impact beyond (but including) citations.
 Amongst its customers it counts universities, corporations, publishers and funders, and reports rapid growth since the acquisition.

 PlumX aggregates information about the use of research outputs, including "non-traditional" types, from external sources.
 It displays the information in various ways and provides different methods of interacting with the aggregated output.
 The information sources that are aggregated include Dryad for information about datasets, Amazon for books and YouTube for videos.
 It aims to highlight impact from the previous eighteen months, to fill the gap created by the publication lag, alongside citation data.

 The metrics gathered by Plum X are grouped into five categories: usage (clicks, downloads, views), captures (bookmarks, favourites), mentions (comments, reviews), social media (likes, shares, tweets) and citations.
 These categories are then displayed in dashboard views that can be controlled to present the data in different ways.
 For example a university can view data by level, (e.g. school and programme), and drill down through the levels to individual researcher information, or to individual artefact (e.g. a specific article).

 A 'plum print' summary is available for embedding into other sites, such as the institutional repository.
 The information shown in the embedded widget is customisable and links to the original source are made available.
 Researchers can help seed the information available by making the link with their profiles in other systems (e.g. by entering a Slideshare ID).
 An example of aggregated information is that for books, which takes in Amazon, GoodReads and Wikipedia presence [@michalek2014plu].

 Altmetric
 ----------
-Altmetric is an article-centered service which monitors social media sites, newspapers, government policy documents and other sources for mentions of scholarly articles.
+Altmetric is an article-centred service which monitors social media sites, newspapers, government policy documents and other sources for mentions of scholarly articles.
 It collects all the discussions about an article, and computes a score that tries to measure the quality and the quantity of the attention received.
 Sources used include Twitter, Facebook, blogs and news outlets.

 The output from Altmetric is available in four forms:

 * A web explorer
 This brings together all the information gathered about all the articles.
 The articles and discussions around them can then be explored individually, with different filters.
 Email alerts, custom reports and export are also available.
 A paid-for institutional offering collates information for articles from that institution.

 * A bookmarklet.